coins-docs/coins-docs.github.io/docs/rest-api.md

 timestamp     | LONG  | YES    | A point in time when the transfer is performed message     | STRING  | NO    | The message sent to the recipient account

+If the client_transfer_id or id parameter is passed in, the type parameter is invalid.

 **Response:**
 ```javascript
 {